stevenliatti/FestivalSearchEngine/README.md

 You can access it via [this URL](http://ec2-34-215-131-174.us-west-2.compute.amazonaws.com:8080).
 Examples of routes and doc are [here](http://ec2-34-215-131-174.us-west-2.compute.amazonaws.com:8080/routes).

-To run locally, you need Node.js with npm installed.
+To run locally, you need Node.js with npm and MongoDB installed.
 In terminal, move to `src` and run :
   ```
   npm install
   npm start
   ```
+You need to have an instance of MongoDB running too.
 Next, open `http://localhost:8080/` in your browser.

 ## Features